-Low resolution doesn’t mean that the quality will be bad.
-The only time quality is affected on social media is when you’ve used the wrong settings and Facebook or Instagram etc have to compress the image for you.
+Low resolution doesn’t mean that the quality of your digital images will be bad.
+The only time image quality is affected on social media is uploading images with huge file sizes and Facebook or Instagram etc have to compress the image for you.

-For resizing images for web your Pixels per Inch (PPI) should be set to 72 for low resolution images.
+For the best results online resizing images for web your Pixels per Inch (PPI) should be set to 72 for low resolution images.

 Okay, now let’s get into the exact Lightroom export settings for Facebook, Instagram and websites.

 As I said, Facebook is notorious for compressing images to the point of an ugly mess!
 Here’s how to avoid that with a good balance of optimum image quality and reasonable file sizes.

-- Choose Long Edge from the drop down menu
+- Resize to Fit – select Long Edge from the drop down menu

-- Choose Pixels from the next drop down menu and enter 1200 as the number of pixels for the longest side
+- Select Pixels from the next drop down menu and enter 1200 as the number of pixels for the longest side

 - Select Screen from the dropdown menu

-Don’t be tempted to set it to high as a way of sharpening an unsharp image.
-An out of focus image, or one with blur as the result of camera shake or subject movement, cannot be fixed this way.
+Don’t be tempted to set output sharpening to high as a way of sharpening an unsharp image.
+An out of focus image, or one with blur as the result of camera shake or subject movement, can’t be fixed this way.

-If you want to you can set a watermark here.
+If you want to you can apply a custom photo watermark here.
 You’ll see from The Lens Lounge Facebook page and group that I don’t use watermarks for Facebook.